Glass Painting and Sandblasting

 Painted glass is the ideal decorative element to be used in interior design.
 This type of coloured glass is particularly suitable for wall cladding in public areas (reception halls, restaurants, shops) or in residential spaces (bathrooms, working areas, living rooms) and it can be also used for glass furniture (splashbacks, worktops, shelves, cupboard doors/ fronts,decorative elements).

-Back-painted glass is custom made in our factory according to your requests.
+Back-painted glass is custom made in our glass manufacture according to your requurements.
 Glass panels can be painted in a wide range of colours to RAL reference, using special water based varnish.
-For light colours and special shades, we suggest using ‘Ultra clear’ low iron glass as it is more optically clear, allowing the true colour of the paint to show through the glass without discolouration.
-Depending on the size of the glass panels and their use, as in the case of mechanic fixing systems, glass sheets can be toughened and then painted.
+For light colours and special shades, we suggest using "Ultra-clear" low iron glass as it is more optically clear, allowing the true colour of the paint to show through the glass without discoloration.
+Depending on the size of the glass panels and their use, as for example in the case of mechanical fixing systems, glass sheets can be toughened and then painted.
 This type of glass is suitable for interior design applications.

-Mechanic sandblasting is done by having a stencil applied to one side of the glass, which is then blasted with fine particles of sand.
-This type of glass is more difficult to be cleaned, which is why it can be treated against spots and stains.
-Mechanic sandblasting is used for decorative glass windows, with a pattern that can be simple or may include floral or geometric elements.
+Mechanical glass sandblasting is done by having a stencil applied to one side of the glass, which is then blasted with fine particles of sand.
+This type of glass is more difficult to be clean, which is why it can be treated against spots and stains.
+Mechanical sandblasting is used for decorative glass windows, with a pattern that can be simple or may include floral or geometric elements.

-Chemical sandblasting is another method, the glass surface being etched with acid substances, intensely corrosive.
-Acid-etching process is preferred for its fine and homogenous grain.
-The acid-etched glass is easier to mantain and highly resistant to stains.
+Chemical glass sandblasting is another method, the glass surface being etched with intensely corrosive acid.
+The acid-etching process is preferred for its fine and homogenous grain.
+Acid-etched glass is easier to maintain and highly resistant to stains.
 It also can be toughened or laminated.
 This type of glass is ideal for partitions.